almereyda/awesome-starred/README.md

 ## C++

+- [DataItem](https://github.com/hosseinmoein/DataItem) - This is an interpretation and implementation of dependency graph by which you can implement many analytical models, such as alpha and risk models.
+- [virtual-window](https://github.com/ThoAppelsin/virtual-window) - My BSc final project; a proof-of-concept augmented reality software that tracks the head of the user via an ordinary laptop camera, projects the 3D scene behind accordingly onto the screen, and creates the illusion of a window to that 3D world behind.
+- [conntrack_exporter](https://github.com/hiveco/conntrack_exporter) - Prometheus exporter for tracking network connections
 - [easyMesh](https://github.com/Coopdis/easyMesh) - Library to create a simple mesh network on Arduino/esp8266
 - [s3fs-fuse](https://github.com/s3fs-fuse/s3fs-fuse) - FUSE-based file system backed by Amazon S3
 - [Liquid-Prep](https://github.com/Call-for-Code/Liquid-Prep) - Liquid Prep offers an end-to-end solution for farmers looking to optimize their water usage; especially during times of drought.